Maximizing a Submodular Function with Bounded Curvature under an Unknown Knapsack Constraint: Introduction

-For the most general case of a submodular function with curvature $c=1$, this yields a robustness factor of $\approx 0.35$ which improves over the factor of $\approx 0.06$ by Kawase et al.; for smaller values of $c < 1$ the robustness factor increases and retaines the optimal factor of $\alpha =1/2$ in the modular case when $c=0$.
+For the most general case of a submodular function with curvature $c=1$, this yields a robustness factor of $\approx 0.35$ which improves over the factor of $\approx 0.06$ by Kawase et al.; for smaller values of $c < 1$ the robustness factor increases and retains the optimal factor of $\alpha =1/2$ for the additive case when $c=0$.
 For an illustration; see Figure~\ref{fig:robustness-factor}.

 A central technique for solving submodular maximization problems with a known or unknown knapsack capacity are greedy algorithms, and this work is no exception.
 Disser et al.~\cite{DBLP:journals/siamdm/DisserKMS17} compare the solution obtained by their policy with a greedy algorithm called \textsc{MGreedy} that either takes the greedy sequence or the first item that does not fit the knapsack anymore.
 As discussed by Kawase et al.~\cite{DBLP:journals/siamdm/KawaseSF19} this approach seems difficult to apply to submodular functions because the greedy sequence is different for different sizes of the knapsack due to the substitute effects among the items for the objective.
 They instead single out valuable items that provide a significant ratio of the optimum solution.
 This approach, however, comes at the expense of a much lower robustness factor.